agronholm/pythonfutures/docs/index.rst

    Attaches the callable *fn* to the future. *fn* will be called, with the future as its only argument, when the future is cancelled or finishes running.

    Added callables are called in the order that they were added and are always called in a thread belonging to the process that added them.
+If the callable raises an :exc:`Exception` then it will be logged and ignored.
+If the callable raises another :exc:`BaseException` then the behavior is not defined.

    If the future has already completed or been cancelled then *fn* will be called immediately.